 Appreciate It, Shishkin, Klassical Dream and Summerville Boy have all come from off the pace to win in the past three renewals.

-Willie Mullins has a fantastic record in the race and has taken the coveted prize back across the Irish Sea on no fewer than five occasions.
+Leading trainer, Willie Mullins has a fantastic record in the race and has taken the coveted prize back across the Irish Sea on no fewer than seven occasions.

 Previous Winners of the Supreme Novices’ Hurdle

 Below are selected runners who hold entries for The Supreme Novices’ Hurdle 2022.

 Karl Hedley provides some recent form notes to help point you in the right direction of identifying the winner.